 As mentioned earlier.
 I’ve listened to more wedding speeches than your average person.
 Perks of the job I guess.
 Some have been absolutely brilliant, hilarious.
 Some have been tear jerkers where I’m not afraid to admit that I ended up shedding a tear too.

-The main piece of advice I would give anyone planning a speech is to keep it personal and original.
+The main speech planning tip I would give anyone is to keep it personal and original.
 The temptation is to ‘google’ for inspiration but unfortunately so does everyone else.

 Keeping it personal and heartfelt means your speech will always be original and unique.